ceph/ceph/doc/dev/blkin.rst

 Testing Blkin
 =============

-It's easy to test Ceph's Blkin tracing.
-Let's assume you don't have Ceph already running, and you compiled Ceph with Blkin support but you did't install it.
+It is easy to test Ceph's Blkin tracing.
+Let us assume you do not have Ceph already running, and you compiled Ceph with Blkin support but you did't install it.
 Then launch Ceph with the ``vstart.sh`` script in Ceph's src directgory so you can see the possible tracepoints.::